 A call from George Walker for some woodworking proverbs and Laws according to Murphy caused me to reflect on a few moments during my career.
 I will recount some of the more amusing occurrences at a later time, but I’d like to relate one particular anecdote now.

-Molly’s mouth was agape and her eyes stuck out like organ stops.
-“You know.”
-She said, “The director of London Zoo is a very dear friend of mine.
+“Fascinating!
+Truly fascinating!”
+Molly gushed.
+“The director of London Zoo happens to be a very dear friend of mine.
 I shall call him the moment I get back to London.”

 Did I go too far?
-Probably.
+Possibly.
 Was the situation retrievable?
 Unlikely… so I had to let it go.

 The upside was, that from that day forth, I have sold Elephant’s Earwax© and given small jars of it as lagniappes to favoured customers, all of whom, if they enquired, have been told the story of ‘my friend in Chester’.
 It is, despite its less than exotic ingredients, a genuinely good furniture wax!